KilianMYSPRO/gymFamily/walkthrough.md

 - **Footer Cleanup**: The footer now only contains "Cancel" and "Import" buttons, preventing overflow issues on smaller screens.
 - **Template Button**: Clicking "Template" automatically fills the input area with a valid sample JSON structure.

+### 13. Profile Reorganization
+- **New 'Data' Tab**: Created a dedicated "Data" tab in the Profile section.
+- **Clean Layout**: Moved "Cloud Sync" and "Data Management" (Backup/Restore) features to this new tab.
+- **Focused Details**: The "Details" tab now focuses solely on personal information (Name, Weight, Goals).

 ## Verification Results

 ### Manual Verification